Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/Tags.md

 A tag is the name given to a way to structure data for use in scenarios in which we want a flexible way to identify a given data object in many different ways.
 Tags are intended to be used regularly whenever we need to give an object a variety of bits of information that may not apply to all instances of that type.

-For example, not all models are attacks, not all models are interrupts, and not all models are stances.
-Rather than having an "attack", "interrupt", and "stance" attribute in every model (which would leave a lot of redundancy) we simply apply an attack, interrupt, or stance tag when applicable - and check for the presence of that tag when needed.
+For example, not all models are ELITE, not all models cause FEAR, and not all models are STRONG.
+Rather than having an "ELITE", "FEAR", and "STRING" attribute in every model (which would leave a lot of redundancy) we simply apply an attack, interrupt, or stance tag when applicable - and check for the presence of that tag when needed.

 ## Structure